AVR-biosecurity-bioinformatics/freyr/docs/insect_coi.md

 sinteractive -c 1 -t 480 --mem 4G
 ```

-Once you have been allocated a computational node in the shell, run the commands as per the '_Pipeline commands and parameters_' section above.
+Once you have been allocated a computational node in the shell, run the commands as per the ['_Main pipeline command_'](/docs/insect_coi.md#main-pipeline-command) section above.

 #### Using a SLURM script